Mahala Rai Banda

-Mahala Rai Banda is a gypsy band based in Bucharest (Romania).
-The band was formed by violinist and composer Aurel Ionita, who originates from a family of Lăutari from the village of Clejani.
+Mahala Rai Banda is a Romani band based in Bucharest (Romania).
+The band was formed by violinist and composer Aurel Ionita, who originates from a family of lăutari from the village of Clejani.
 He is related to several members of Taraf de Haïdouks.
 The band plays Balkan-influenced music.
 Instrumentation used by the band includes violins, accordions, and brass instruments played by musicians from Zece Prăjini.
 Their music includes a mixture of traditional popular music and Balkan-influenced club music (Balkan Beats).
 Their music is known for its blend of arrangements, traditional elements, and modern approaches.

 The Debut Album

 Mahala Rai Banda's self-titled debut album was recorded in 2004 in Bucharest, Romania.

 Additional production and mixing were carried out by Shantel and Marcus Darius in Frankfurt, Germany.

 The mix was done in collaboration with Ionita Aurel (the band's leader) and Stéphane Karo.

 The album was released on Crammed Discs in early 2005.